headHUB/waveshare-2.13-epaper-hat/README.md

 This was not a great idea and the screen is almost as immiture as I am and its a pain to get working,

 I have uploaded my code incase someone else has bought this screen and needs help, its not good code but it should point you in the right direction.
-This is by no means finished, but it is (currently) working as a clock and bedside weather info.
+This is by no means finished, but it is (currently) working as a clock and bedside weather info.(most of the time)

+To install and setup the drivers, follow the guide on the wave share wiki.
+This is a work in progress, below is my notes.

 ---